tw4449-s-MAS-Submods/Custom-Room-Den/README.md

 ## Troubleshooting:

--If the rooms don't show up or if you get an error, most likely the files weren't placed correctly.
+-If the room doesn't show up or if you get an error, most likely the files weren't placed correctly.
 Repeat step 3, making sure to put the "game" and "lib" folders directly into the main "Doki Doki Literature Club" folder.